TomStrepsil/web-toggle-point/examples/serve/README.md

       - `/src/fixtures/audience/cohort-2/bespoke-experience.js` (variant)
     - This uses a bespoke `controlResolver` which matches an alternate file name for the default to the variants.
     - This uses a bespoke toggle handler which has no parent folder for variant folders, which are matched using a naming convention in the glob.
+    - This uses a `deferredDynamicImportLoadStrategyFactory` from the `webpack` package, producing lazy-loaded chunks for variant code.
 4. selecting a theme-specific method, based on a date
     - This uses modules stored at:
       - `/src/fixtures/event/theme.css` (default)